 Burning with a hand-held torch is time-consuming but can work for weeds whose roots are deep in the cracks between pavers.
 Follow up during the season to insure complete removal.
-Be aware that some invasives thrive on a regimen of periodic burning because they are first to colonize a burned area.
+Be aware that some invasives thrive on a regimen of periodic burning because they have adapted to fire.
 Research before burning!